new!! Hedgehog Valley News

 DIET:

-* Diet is an area where there is still considerable controversy.
-We still don't know exactly what a hedgehog needs, but there have been preliminary studies at the Bronx Zoo.
+Diet is an area where there is considerable controversy.
+We still don't know exactly what a hedgehog needs, but there have been preliminary studies by Dr. Graffam, when she worked with hedgehogs at the Bronx Zoo.
 Information presented at the 1998 Go Hog Wild Hedgehog Show and Seminar indicated that hedgehogs need a diet that consists of good quality protein (around 30%) and is low in fat (around 10%, not more than 15%).
-A fiber content of approximately 15% (preferably from chitin, but hedgehogs can utilize fiber from from plant sources, too) is optimal.
-The study found that no single commercial food fully met the optimal nutritional requirement for hedgehogs.
+A fiber content of approximately 15% is optimal.
+The best source of fiber for hedgehogs is chitin, which they obtain from beetles in the wild.

 HANDLING: